flimflam-austin/hugo-cms-test/content/quick_reads/20180806-18-08-05-trucks/index.md

 colorpaletteclassname: '--dark-blue'
 cards:
   - order: 0
+    useCheckmark: false
     body: >-
       # Running on Empty

-      If you bought it, chances are it got there via semi truck.A The trucking industry is **responsible for moving 70% of goods across America.**
+      If you bought it, chances are it got there via semi truck.A The trucking industry is**responsible for moving 70% of goods across America.**

-      But there’s just one problem… **there aren’t enough drivers to get it there.**
+      But there’s just one problem…**there aren’t enough drivers to get it there.**

       but...my amazon order!
     _key: card-1-e2dde35f-3267-4305-a62c-ff7446b44b19
   - order: 1
+    useCheckmark: false
     body: >-
       ## Why Driver Shortage Matters